jonathanrobie/jonathanrobie.github.io/_posts/2017-12-18-jupyter-tutorial-proiel.markdown

 - [Tutorial: Greek Syntax Queries using Lowfat and Jupyter Notebooks](http://jonathanrobie.biblicalhumanities.org/assets/greeksyntax-tutorial.html).

+If you just want to use PROIEL Lowfat trees the same way you use the Nestle 1904 Lowfat trees, there is no need to read the rest of this post.
+If you are interested in the underlying models and the implementation, read on.

 # Converting PROIEL Treebanks to Lowfat

 Let's look at part of Matthew 1:20.
 Here is how it looks in the graphical representation of PROIEL: